-Asbestos has been linked to a number of health problems for decades, one of the most serious being a form of cancer called mesothelioma.
-If you're worried about the health effects of long-term exposure to asbestos—for yourself or for a loved one—this article explains some of the techniques used to screen patients for mesothelioma, and the kinds of treatment options that might be available if the condition is positively diagnosed.
+Asbestos has been linked to health problems for decades, one of the most serious being a form of cancer called mesothelioma.
+This article explains some of the most common screening methods and treatment options for mesothelioma patients.

 Taken individually, the symptoms outlined above don't necessarily indicate mesothelioma.
 They could be related to a much less serious condition, or they may not point to any health problem at all.
 But since these symptoms could be cause for concern, especially in people who have worked around asbestos for long periods of time, your doctor will likely want to perform a number of follow-up tests, including x-rays and pulmonary function tests.